phillymesh/phillymesh.net/content/post/2025-06-16-getting-started.md

 You'll need to consider:

 - **Mounting**: make sure it won't fly away in a hurricane.
-- **Waterproofing**: even if it's completely sealed, you may still want a weap valve since Philly is a very humid environment.
+- **Waterproofing**: even if it's completely sealed, you may still want a weep valve since Philly is a very humid environment.
 - **Device management**: make sure you can remotely administer the device if you're not able to get your phone near it to connect via Bluetooth.
 More on that [here](https://meshtastic.org/docs/configuration/remote-admin/).
 - **Testing**: make sure you test this on the ground for a few weeks before mounting it somewhere that's difficult to reach.
 - **Updating**: this will be difficult without connecting your device to a computer.
 Technically nRF nodes can be updated over Bluetooth, however this method isn't very reliable and a failure can result in a device that is bricked until you can connect it to a computer again.

 Check out the article on this site on [a Medium Priced Solar Node](https://phillymesh.net/2025/05/14/medium-priced-solar-node/) for one example and lessons learned making a solar node in Philly.

-AustinMesh.org also has a great article on [Lessons Learned Buliding Solar Nodes](https://www.austinmesh.org/devices/#solar) in their area.
+AustinMesh.org also has a great article on [Lessons Learned Building Solar Nodes](https://www.austinmesh.org/devices/#solar) in their area.
 They have a lot more experience than we at PhillyMesh.org.

 #### Placement